Skip to content

 • Kurtosis: Snowflake only.
 Returns the population excess kurtosis of non-Null records.
 For full details, read the documentation for Snowflake.

-• Last Value: Given an ordered set of rows, returns the specified column value with respect to the first row in the window frame.
+• Last Value: Given an ordered set of rows, returns the specified column value with respect to the last row in the window frame.
 For full details, read the following documentation:

-• List Aggregate Distinct: Snowflake and Redshift only.
+• List Aggregate Distinct: Snowflake only.
 Returns the concatenated input values, separated by a delimiter string.
-For full details, read the following documentation:
+Duplicate values are eliminated before concatenating.
+For more information, read the Snowflake documentation.

 • Maximum: Returns the maximum of the input expression values.
 The MAX function works with numeric values and ignores Null values.
 For full details, read the following documentation:

 • Median: Snowflake and Redshift only.
 Calculate the median value for the range of values in a window or partition.
 Null values in the range are ignored.
+Redshift currently doesn't support ordering within partitions for the Median function, therefore that option won't be applied to the results if selected.
 For full details, read the following documentation:

 • Minimum: Returns the minimum of the input expression values.
 The MIN function works with numeric values and ignores Null values.
 For full details, read the following documentation: